Niall McCarthy: Senior

 2006 saw Cork turn their attentions to a first three-in-a-row of All-Ireland titles since 1978.
-The team's championship campaign got off to a good start with a 0-20 to 0-14 defeat of Clare in the opening round of the Munster championship.
+The team's championship campaign got off to a good start with a 0–20 to 0–14 defeat of Clare in the opening round of the Munster championship.
 The subsequent provincial decider saw Cork take on Tipp for the second consecutive year.
-Star forward Joe Deane was to the fore, scoring an impressive eight points and contributing greatly to Cork's 2-11 to 1-11 victory over their old rivals and a third Munster medal for McCarthy.
+Star forward Joe Deane was to the fore, scoring an impressive eight points and contributing greatly to Cork's 2–11 to 1–11 victory over their old rivals and a third Munster medal for McCarthy.
 Subsequent victories over Limerick and Waterford saw Cork qualify for their fourth consecutive All-Ireland final and for the third time Kilkenny were the opponents.
 Like previous encounters neither side took a considerable lead, however, Kilkenny had a vital goal from Aidan Fogarty.
 Cork were in arrears coming into the final few minutes, however, Ben O'Connor goaled for Cork.
-It was too little too late as ‘the Cats’ denied ‘the Rebels’ the three-in-a-row on a score line of 1-16 to 1-13.
+It was too little too late as ‘the Cats’ denied ‘the Rebels’ the three-in-a-row on a score line of 1–16 to 1–13.

-In 2007 Cork were out foe redemption, however, their championship ambitions were hampered from the beginning.
-The so-called Semplegate affair resulted in Seán Óg Ó hAilpín, Donal Óg Cusack and Diarmuid O'Sullivan being suspended for a crucial Munster semi-final clash with Waterford.
-In spite of being without three of their best players Cork put up a good fight but only lost by a goal.
-After maneuvering through the qualifiers Cork reached the All-Ireland quarter-final.
-Once again Waterford provided the opposition as the game controversially ended in a draw – 3-16 apiece.
-The replay was less exciting; however, it was still a good game as Waterford triumphed by 2-17 to 0-20.